awesome-panel/awesome-panel-extensions/README.md

 ### Start With a Working Example and Iterate

 Developing extensions and Bokeh extensions in particular can be a bit tricky until you get familiar with it.
 You might get error messages that you don't understand or know how to solve.
-For me the best way to start a new (Bokeh) extension is to
+For me the best way to start a new extension is to

 - Copy a simple example into your project.
   - For Bokeh extensions the [HTMLButton Extension](examples/html_button) is a good, simple example to start with.